IDR/deployment/docs/provisioning.md

 ## Ansible prerequisites

-Almost all of the provisioning and deployment in the IDR is done using Ansible 2.1.
+All of the provisioning and deployment in the IDR is done using Ansible 2.10.
 All ansible commands should be run from a shell in the [`ansible`](../ansible) directory.

     cd ../ansible